CodeNoir/ps-api-docs/content/product.md

 request for URL of the product technical file where `4e7002604ff399d11457cd39` is the product id and `4f3881b34ff399d11457f064` is the id of the technial file

+The successful request will return a 302 Moved Temporarily containing the location of the technical file in the `Location` header.

 ```shell
 curl -XGET -u <API_KEY>:x https://api.productspec.net/api/techfile/4e7002604ff399d11457cd39/4f3881b34ff399d11457f064 -I